woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part1.md

 With great training data come great results.

-Object marking, otherwise known as digitizing, is when someone uses GIS software to outline and save ground features on a map for later analysis or use.
-These manually drawn polygons serve as georeferenced (stored with lat/lon location metadata) objects that can later be used as cookie cutters to isolate special features for analysis.
-For example, drawing squares (otherwise known as bounding boxes) around vehicles allows us to effectively "punch out" the satellite imagery at certain spots and perform machine learning on those patches of imagery.
-Digitize thousands of vehicles, and you have a solid dataset that when fed into a machine learning model, can automatically detect vehicles in satellite imagery.
+Object marking, otherwise known as digitizing, is when someone uses GIS software to outline and save ground features on a map.
+These manually drawn polygons serve as georeferenced (stored with lat/lon location metadata) objects that can be used as cookie cutters to isolate special features for analysis.
+For example, drawing squares (otherwise known as bounding boxes) around vehicles allows us to effectively "punch out" the satellite imagery at certain spots and perform machine learning on those pixels of imagery.
+Digitize thousands of vehicles, and you have a solid dataset that when fed into a neural network, can automatically detect vehicles in satellite imagery.

 ![Digitizing example]({{ site.baseurl }}/assets/images/2017-07-20-Track_GIS_Technician_Work_with_ELK/Digitizing_Example.png){: width="45%"} ![Detection image]({{ site.baseurl }}/assets/images/2017-07-20-Track_GIS_Technician_Work_with_ELK/Detection_Image.png){: width="45%"}